pagekit/docs/tutorials/extension.md

 <li><a href="#the-completed-example">The completed example</a></li>
 </ol>

-If you prefer video instead of text, check out the [Youtube playlist with all screencasts](https://www.youtube.com/playlist?list=PL2rU5GxE-MQ7aYIcxTmDh4-BTHRM-9lto) included in this guide.
+If you prefer video instead of text, check out the [Youtube playlist with all screencasts](https://www.youtube.com/playlist?list=PL2rU5GxE-MQ7aYIcxTmDh4-BTHRM-9lto) included in this tutorial.

 **Note** The [completed example](https://github.com/pagekit/example-todo) is available on Github.